MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/getting-started-kubernetes-windows.md

 This page serves as a guide for getting started joining a brand new Windows node to an existing Linux-based cluster.
 To start completely from scratch, refer to [this page](./creating-a-linux-master.md) &mdash; one of many resources available for deploying a Kubernetes cluster &mdash; to set a master up from scratch the same way we did.

+> If you would like to deploy a cluster on Azure, the open source ACS-Engine tool makes this easy.
+A step by step [walkthrough](https://github.com/Azure/acs-engine/blob/master/docs/kubernetes/windows.md) is available.

 <a name="definitions"></a>
 These are definitions for some terms that are referenced throughout this guide: